Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Dermatology

-As in the main text, we then compute top-3 model performance per subgroup in the source and target distribution.
-We observe a similar pattern as the one depicted in the main text: while the model performs similarly across age and sex subgroups in the source dataset, performance correlates with age in the target dataset (Figure~\ref{fig:derm_top3_aegir}).

-We repeat the analyses for the same conditions depicted in Section~\ref{app:derm_per_cond}.
-In this case, the tail of other conditions (`other', Figure~\ref{fig:derm_top3_per_condition_aegir}(a)) shows more similarity with the source, and even improved performance.
-As previously, the fairness patterns for Melanocytic Nevus seem to be similar, decreasing with age, while SK/ISK shows an increase in performance with age in the target, but not in the source.
-We note that the analyses in this section include fewer samples per subgroup than in Section~\ref{app:derm_per_cond} as the target dataset is smaller (1,299 adult cases in this second target compared to 21,661 cases in the target depicted in the main text).
+We further compute model performance per condition when enough data samples are available both in the source and target data.
+We first observe that the tail of other conditions (`other', Figure~\ref{fig:derm_top3_per_condition_aegir}(a)) shows more similarity with the source, and even improved performance.
+The fairness patterns for Melanocytic Nevus also seem to be similar across datasets, decreasing with age.
+On the other hand, SK/ISK shows an increase in performance with age in the target, but not in the source.
+This last result highlights that the changes in fairness patterns do not only result from changes in condition prevalence.
+We note that the analyses in this section include relatively low number of samples per subgroup.

-Interestingly, using the model to predict only the 17 conditions for which we have not identified significant differences in prevalence or presentation (as per Section~\ref{app:derm_aegir_tests}) reduces the fairness gap between source and target.
-Figure \ref{fig:derm_top3_aegir_17conds} displays the model performance across those 17 conditions, where we observe a performance gap of 4.1 \% in the source ($n=412$) and 8.6 \% in the target ($n=577$).
-The remaining fairness gap between the source and the target could be due to interactions between age and sex, noise or unobserved variables.
-In comparison, using the 10 conditions for which we do have evidence of a significant shift leads to a gap of 1.1 \% on the source and 10.0 \% on the target.
-Therefore, our tests have identified potential strong drivers of the fairness gap between the source and the target environment.